 Review of all policies is undertaken by our Education Committee.
 Policies are generally on a 2 year cycle.
 However some policies are reviewed annually.
-This Committee consists of one staff member from the Preschool group and one staff member representing the Primary group.
-There are two current parents on the Committee and the School Manager.
+This Education Committee consists of one staff member from the Preschool group and one staff member representing the Primary group.
+There are two Kinma Board members that attend and the School Manager.

-At times students raise issue that may require staff to review a practice, which in turn can lead to policy changes.
+At times students and families raise issue that may require staff to review a practice, which in turn can lead to policy changes.